It is assumed that you have already downloaded and installed the extension (free or pro). If not, you can find more information here on how to do so.

 Step 4 - Narrow down the list of items you want to show

-Click on the Selection tab.
+Click on the Item selection tab.

-Choose the proper data source.
+Choose the desired data source.

 All categories are selected by default, therefore retrieving all existing articles or K2 items.
 To select a specific category, select it from the list.